Concordium/concordium.github.io/source/mainnet/net/references/grpc.rst

 Transactions
 ============

-.. function:: SendTransaction(NetworkId, Payload) -> bool
+.. function:: SendTransaction(networkId, payload) -> bool

    Send a transaction to the given network.
-See more information about the payload in |grpc-transaction-encoding|_.
+See more information about the payload in the :ref:`grpc-transaction-encoding` section.

-   :param int32 NetworkId: The network that the transaction should be sent to (default is 100).
+   :param Int32 networkId: The network that the transaction should be sent to (default is 100).
-   :param Payload: Binary encoding of the transaction payload.
+   :param payload: Binary encoding of the transaction payload.
-   :type Payload: |grpc-block-item|_
+   :type payload: |grpc-block-item|_
    :returns: Whether the transaction succeeded.
    :rtype: bool

-.. function:: GetTransactionStatus(TransactionHash) -> ?TransactionStatus
+.. function:: GetTransactionStatus(transactionHash) -> ?TransactionStatus

    Get the status of a given transaction.

-   :param TransactionHash: The transaction to query
+   :param transactionHash: The transaction to query.
-   :type TransactionHash: |grpc-transaction-hash|_
+   :type transactionHash: |grpc-transaction-hash|_
-   :returns: The status of the transaction
+   :returns: The status of the transaction.
    :rtype: ``?TransactionStatus`` (see JSON schema below)

    .. collapse:: View JSON schema